blockiosaurus/hydra-mega-crank/README.md

-# pay_the_piper
+# hydra_crank
-Client for evaluating and retrieving protocol fees.
+Querying and cranking all hydras